Projections (Star Trek: Voyager): Plot

-With the computer insisting that the crew of Voyager is only a collection of holographic programs, a new hologram appears in sickbay and claims to be Reginald Barclay (Dwight Schultz), Doctor Zimmerman's assistant at the Jupiter Station Holoprogramming Center.
-Barclay explains that the Doctor is really Lewis Zimmerman and that the Voyager is actually a simulation in which he has been trapped and which is inflicting radiation poisoning.
+With the computer insisting that the crew of Voyager is only a collection of holographic programs, a new hologram appears in sickbay and claims to be Reginald Barclay, Doctor Zimmerman's assistant at the Jupiter Station Holoprogramming Center.
+Barclay explains that the Doctor is really Lewis Zimmerman and that the Voyager is just a simulation in which he has been trapped and which is inflicting radiation poisoning.
 To end the program and rescue Zimmerman, Barclay suggests destroying the ship before he suffers irreparable brain damage.
 To convince the Doctor that he is Zimmerman in a simulation, Barclay restarts the Voyager program, and the Doctor finds himself reliving the events of "Caretaker" when he was first brought online.

-Convinced of Barclay's claims, the Doctor prepares to destroy the ship, when Chakotay (Robert Beltran) arrives and gives an alternative story: the Doctor is indeed the Voyager EMH, but his program is stuck in the malfunctioning holodeck.
+Convinced of Barclay's claims, the Doctor prepares to destroy the ship, when Chakotay arrives and gives an alternative story: the Doctor is indeed the Voyager EMH, but his program is stuck in the malfunctioning holodeck.
 The crew is trying to extricate his program and he only needs to wait; if he destroys the ship as Barclay suggests, it will prematurely end the program and the Doctor will be lost.
-Even though Barclay introduces Kes (Jennifer Lien) as Zimmerman's wife, the Doctor finally opts to believe in his holographic existence.
+Even though Barclay introduces Kes as Zimmerman's wife, the Doctor finally opts to believe in his holographic existence.
 The simulation ends and the Doctor finds himself on the holodeck; Chakotay's story was true and the Doctor is safely returned to sickbay.

-Writing

-"Projections" is one of four first-season episodes that was held over by UPN to get the jump on other networks in the 1995–1996 television season.